misterfish/stick/README.md

 ### Bitwise math

+Of course, we've saved your precious bitwise operators.
+You can either:

-	// --- 1) use the functional form
+1. Use the functional form

 		import { bitwiseOr, bitwiseShiftBy, } from 'stick-js' 4 | bitwiseOr (9) // 13

-	// --- or 2) do your bitwise math in a separate source file and omit the `defineBinaryOperator` headers.
-	// ------
+2. Do your bitwise math in a separate scope than that in which the `defineBinaryOperator` calls appear.
+The operators are only overloaded in the scope in which the calls are made.
+We recommend doing the bitwise math in a separate source file and not mixing the two styles in one file.

 ### Why not use lodash?

 - you don't need to carry around the _
 - free functions are far more flexible than dotted ones
 - predictable semantics based on English
+- prototype stuff